Connect with us

 The Samsung Galaxy Tab A7 Lite features a MediaTek Helio P22T processor with 3GB of RAM and 32GB internal storage.
 Out of the box, 12.5GB are used by the system.
 You can get it with LTE as well.

 Benchmark results are pretty week.
 It’s much slower than the bigger Samsung Galaxy Tab A7 in the Geekbench 5 benchmark.
-With that being said, its CPU performance is better than of the Amazon Fire HD 8 Plus which is a direct 8-inch competitor.
-However, the Amazon one, which is cheaper, has a noticeably better graphics performance.
-So, that one is the better gaming tablet.
+Today in 2024, its significantly weaker than all direct competitors including the Galaxy Tab A9, Lenovo Tab M9, realme Pad mini and Amazon Fire HD 8 Plus 2022.

 Samsung Galaxy Tab A7 Lite gpu